juju/docs/src/en/developer-layer-example.md

 ## Writing a layer by example

-In this howto, we will be writing a charm layer for Vanilla.
-Vanilla is an open source themeable, pluggable, multi-lingual forum software, which enables communities to host a forum for discussion topics at scale.
-Powered by PHP and MySQL Vanilla is a fine example of a 3 tiered application
+In this document we will be writing a charm layer for Vanilla.
+Vanilla is an open source, themeable, pluggable, and multi-lingual forum software, which enables communities to host a forum for discussion topics at scale.
+Powered by PHP and MySQL, Vanilla is a fine example of a three-tiered application:

 - Database (MySQL)
 - Middleware (PHP App)